Drug Treatment Court

 Case Managers: Jasmine Taylor

 The 36th District Mental Health Court was established in June 2020.
-The Mental Health Court is designed to divert persons who suffer from mental illness from jail and prevent them from cycling through the criminal justice system by connecting them with the mental health and/or co-occurring substance abuse treatment they need to maintain a stable and healthy lifestyle.
+The Mental Health Court is designed to divert persons who suffer from behavioral health issues from jail and prevent them from cycling through the criminal justice system by connecting them with the mental health and/or co-occurring substance abuse treatment they need to maintain a stable and healthy lifestyle.

-The primary goals and objectives of the MHC are to: connect defendants who suffer from serious mental illness and/or dually diagnosis of co-occurring mental illness and substance abuse to the appropriate services, ensure public safety and reduce recidivism through appropriate treatment and intensive supervision, and increase collaboration between the Court, City, County Stakeholders, Detroit Police Dept, County Prosecutors, Wayne Co.
-Sheriff's Office, and Treatment Providers in pursuit of providing appropriate and effective responses to individuals who suffer from mental illness who interact with the legal justice system.
+The primary goals and objectives of the MHC are to: connect defendants who suffer from serious behavioral health issues and/or dual diagnosis of co-occurring behavioral health issues and substance abuse to the appropriate services, ensure public safety and reduce recidivism through appropriate treatment and intensive supervision, and increase collaboration between the Court, City, County Stakeholders, Detroit Police Dept, County Prosecutors, Wayne Co.
+Sheriff's Office, and Treatment Providers in pursuit of providing appropriate and effective responses to individuals who suffer from behavioral health issues who interact with the legal justice system.